krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

             } else if nums[m] > target {
                 j = m - 1 // target is in the interval [i, m-1]
             } else {
-                j = m - 1 // The first element less than target is in the interval [i, m-1] }
+                j = m - 1 // The rightmost element less than target is in the interval [i, m-1] }
         }
         // Return insertion point i